American Airlines bets on non-stop travel demand as it relaunches India flights - NewsBreak

 If it succeeds with those two routes, it will add services to India's financial capital of Mumbai, Lattig said.

-The expansion would also depend on the availability of aircraft as it awaits deliveries of wide-body aircraft from Boeing, he said.
+The expansion would also depend on the availability of aircraft as it awaits deliveries of wide-body aircraft from Boeing (BA.N), he said.

 "There are more opportunities than we actually have aircraft for," Lattig said.